Modesto, California: Climate

 Modesto has a hot-summer Mediterranean climate (Csa) under the Köppen climate classification.
 It has cool to mild winters with moderate rainfall and hot, dry summers.
-Most of the rainfall occurs during the winter and the annual total is 13.2 in.
-The highest rainfall in a season was 26.01 in in 1982–83 and the lowest being 4.3 in in 1912–1913.
-Precipitation usually comes in the form of atmospheric rivers or bomb cyclones and some of the most precipitation can come during the El Niño years.
-In addition, Modesto experiences drought cycles like the rest of California where the seasonal rainfall can be a few inches below average in dry seasons and a few inches above during wet seasons.
+Most of the rainfall occurs during the winter, with an annual total of 13.11 in.
+The highest rainfall in a season was 26.01 in in from July 1982 to June 1983 and the lowest 4.3 in between July 1912 and June 1913.
+Precipitation usually comes in the form of atmospheric rivers or bomb cyclones and some of the highest precipitation can come during El Niño years.
+Modesto experiences drought cycles like the rest of California where the seasonal rainfall can be a few inches below average in dry seasons and a few inches above during wet seasons.
 The city does not have a full storm sewer system, and many streets flood during winter rain storms.
-Measurable snowfall has only been recorded in only 4 months in the last 100 years with the highest amount being 1.5 inches that fell in January 1962.
+Measurable snowfall has only been recorded in only 4 months in the last 100 years with the highest amount being 1.5 in that fell in January 1962.

-Usually on average the weather does not go below 30 °F and not above 103 °F. Average January temperatures range from 56 F in the day to 34 F at night.
-There are about 20 days per year that see temperatures at or below 32 F and 79 that are at or above 90 F. Winter days that receive precipitation tend to be milder while drier days have freezing nights that allow for frost build up until the morning.
+The weather usually does not go below 30 °F or above 103 °F. Average January temperatures range from 56 F in the day to 34 F at night.
+There are about 20 mornings per year that see temperatures at or below 32 F and 79 afternoons that reach to or above 90 F. Winter days that receive precipitation tend to be milder while drier days have freezing nights that allow for frost build up until the morning.
 Thus, winter temperatures can vary from lows in the low 30s in dry months to 40s in wetter months.
 Days in the winter can occasionally be as high as 70 F, but there can also be cool rainy days as late as May reaching only 60 F. Average July temperatures range from 95 F in the day to 63 F at night.
-During the summer months there can be multiple days in a row with high temperatures exceeding 100 F. This can pose health risks for people with weak constitutions or who ignore the dangers of heat stroke.
+During the summer months, there can be multiple days in a row with high temperatures exceeding 100 F. This can pose health risks for people with weak constitutions or who ignore the dangers of heat stroke.
 Onshore breezes (known locally as the "delta breeze") moderate these high temperatures somewhat, with cooler air coming in after 8 or 9 pm on summer nights, making Modesto potentially a couple or few degrees cooler than the northern and southern parts of the Central Valley.